Newsletter April 2026

 Adaptive Missions

-Five exciting missions to be launched through INNATURE digital platform are being planned.
-The first ideas involve encouraging people in Tampere to introduce clover to their gardens to help reintroduce a moth species to the local meadows.
+Five exciting missions to be launched through the INNATURE digital platform are being planned.
+The first ideas involve encouraging people in Tampere to introduce clover to their gardens and open spaces to help reintroduce a moth species to the local meadows.
 In Copenhagen, producing rain stories is one of the two missions.
 The second one is planned for the monitoring of the stormwater system for overflows.
 In Sheffield, two distinct mission types are taking shape.
 The first is a broad-reach feedback mission where citizens share reflections on nature-based interventions through geolocated images and notes.
 The second is a specialized stewardship mission designed for the so-called Assistant Wizards, or young people, scouts, and schools working alongside expert ecologists.

 Rain Commons blooming in Copenhagen